List of Last of the Summer Wine characters: Clem "Smiler" Hemingway

-(Stephen Lewis; 1988, 1990–2007) Eternally miserable and none-too-bright comic foil, Clem "Smiler" Hemingway was similar to Lewis' previous character Inspector Cyril "Blakey" Blake in LWT's hit comedy On The Buses (some episodes of which he co-wrote) from 1969 to 1973.
-Smiler was first seen as a one-off character in 1988's "That Certain Smile", in which the trio had to sneak a hospitalised Smiler's beloved dog Bess in to see him.
-During his first appearance he was almost entirely referred to by everyone else as his real name "Clem".
+(Stephen Lewis; 1988, 1990–2007) Eternally miserable and none-too-bright comic foil, Clem "Smiler" Hemingway was similar to Lewis' previous character Inspector Cyril "Blakey" Blake in LWT's hit comedy On the Buses (some episodes of which he co-wrote) from 1969 to 1973.
+Smiler was first mentioned (as Smiler Ogden) in the episode 'Edie and the Automobile' and was first seen as a one-off character in 1988's "That Certain Smile", in which the trio had to sneak a hospitalised Smiler's beloved dog Bess in to see him.
+During his first appearance he was referred to by everyone else as his real name "Clem".
 The character was popular enough to be brought back on a semi-regular basis, and was a regular throughout the 1990s and most of the 2000s (although his dog died between his first and second appearances).
 In some early appearances, he was a lollipop man, but for much of his time on the show worked for Auntie Wainwright, with whom he seems to be suffering some sort of indentured servitude.
 In early appearances, Smiler was also a lodger with Nora Batty, which enraged the jealous Compo.
 Smiler once described that working for Nora Batty was like being in the Army again, and always on Jankers.
 He also described it akin to jail at Stalag 14.
 Smiler also owned a big, but rather beaten up and poorly maintained, white convertible 1972 Chevrolet Impala, in which he sometimes drove around with Tom, and which on occasion has been used in various promotions for Auntie Wainwright.
 The trio would often cross paths with Smiler and use him for whatever scheme or activity they were doing (largely because of his tall height and gormless nature).
 Smiler was last seen in the series 28 episode "Sinclair and the Wormley Witches".
 Lewis left the show at the end of series 28 because of ill health.
 He was last mentioned in the series 29 episode "Of Passion and Pizza" by Tom's saying that Smiler had disappeared.